-When prompted for your first and last name, enter the FQDN of your system.
+When prompted for your first and last name, enter the FQDN of your system (the FQDN used to access the NNMi console with a browser).

 A self-signed certificate is generated.

 For obtaining CA-signed certificates, you need to additionally generate and submit a CSR file to a CA. For more information, see 10.3.2 Generating a CA-Signed Certificate.